Dleibe1/Project-Builder/README.md

                            If hosting this app on the web, be sure to replace http://localhost:3000 with the base URL of your hosting site if you're not running the project locally.
                            For example: "https://project-builder-e7439342976b.herokuapp.com"

+   REACT_APP_TINYMCE_API_KEY This is necessary for the TinyMCE editor [instructionsSubForm.js](client/src/components/layout/InstructionsSubForm.js) to work properly
    ```

  `.env`: